Davis Bayou Campground Review: Great Place to See an Alligator!

 We visited Davis Bayou on our way home from spending a week exploring the state parks near Pensacola, Gulf Islands Perdido Key, and Fort Pickens.

-We take you on a biking tour of the central part of the park (excluding the islands).
+We take you on a biking tour of the main part of the park (excluding the islands) so you can see the layout.

-There are so many outdoor activities to do while visiting Gulf Islands.
-Paddling and fishing are popular activities in the bayou, and there are several outfitters open year-round that can provide equipment and instruction, or you can bring your own.
-If you’re looking for a more relaxing activity, take a nature walk on one of the many trails or bike along the paved roads.
+The Gulf Islands National Seashore is famous for its kayaking adventures.
+Paddling (link to NPS) and fishing are popular activities in the bayou, and there are several outfitters open year-round that can provide equipment and instruction, or you can bring your own.

 Hiking